-Use of estimates
+(d) Use of estimates

 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and the reported amount of revenues and expenses in the financial statements and accompanying notes.
 Actual results may differ from these estimates.
 The Group bases its estimates on historical experience and various other factors believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
-Significant accounting estimates reflected in the Group's financial statements include revenue recognition, inventory valuation, impairment of goodwill and intangible assets, share-based compensation and income taxes.
+Significant accounting estimates reflected in the Group's financial statements include the useful lives of property, plant and equipment and intangibles with definite lives, the fair value determinations of share-based compensation awards and convertible promissory notes, the fair value determinations of identifiable assets acquired and liabilities assumed, inventory valuation, impairment of goodwill and intangible assets, and realization of deferred income tax assets.

-Cash and cash equivalents
+(e) Cash and cash equivalents

-Cash and cash equivalents consist of cash on hand, demand deposits with financial institutions and term deposits with an original maturity of three months or less.
+Cash and cash equivalents consist of cash on hand, demand deposits, highly liquid investments and term deposits with an original maturity of three months or less and are readily convertible to known amount of cash.

-Restricted cash
+(f) Restricted cash